Claims Against Starbucks

 Broken or damaged seating can sometimes cause falls or injuries like cuts or lacerations.
 Coffee shops should ensure that all the tables, chairs and other furniture are safe to be used by its customers.
 If they failed to do this and this causes you injury, you are legally entitled to seek compensation.

 What to do if you are injured at Starbucks

 If you are injured at a coffee shop, you should take the following steps, especially if you are considering making a claim.

 - Report your accident as soon as possible.
 Tell a member of staff that you have been injured and ask them to record it in the accident book.

-- Seek medical attention from your GP or visit local A&E to ensure that your injuries are properly assessed and treated.
+- Seek medical attention from your GP or visit a local A&E to ensure that your injuries are properly assessed and treated.

 - Take photos of the accident scene.
-If you have been injured defective equipment or have tripped or fallen, photos can be really useful.
+If you have been injured by defective equipment or have tripped or fallen, photos can be really useful.
 These photos will be really useful in helping a specialist personal injury solicitor to assess the merits of your claim.
 They might also be important evidence later on in your case.